-8.3 Management and Evaluation (15% of score)
+8.3 Management and Evaluation (15% of score) NOTE: This information does not count toward the 15 page limit for the Scientific, Technical, or Management section.

 This section shall describe the management structure for the proposed research, and coordination with the jurisdiction's NASA EPSCoR project management.
 The following elements shall be included: